UofT-DSI/production/lessons/part_4/production_4_feature_engineering.md

 + Impute missing values using default values: missing strings, filled with "".
-+ Use a statistic like  mean, media, or mode: fill missing temperature with the mean temperature for the time of day within a certain window.
++ Use a statistic like mean, median, or mode: fill the missing temperature with the mean temperature for the time of day within a specific window.
-+ Domain specific: if prices are liquid, use last available price.
++ Domain specific: if prices are liquid, use the last available price.

 :::
 :::{.column}

-+ Model-based: if two variables are correlated and one of them have missing values, model the relationship and use model results for imputation.
++ Model-based: if two variables are correlated and one of them has missing values, model the relationship and use model results for imputation.
 + Flag imputed missing values.
-+ In general, avoid filling missing values with possible (fixed) values.
++ Avoid filling missing values with possible (fixed) values.
 Example: missing number of children should not be filled with 0, a possible value.

 :::
 ::::::